CodingMoore/soil-ent-green-python/README.md

 <hr/>

-### __Warning:__ Once the Python/Raspberry Pi application has been started, it will continue to send data to Firestore at the "__time.sleep()__" interval that you have set in the "__soil.py__" file  (default: 2 seconds).
+### __Warning:__ Once the Python/Raspberry Pi application has been started, it will continue to send data to Firestore at the "__time.sleep()__" interval that you have set in the "__soil&period;py__" file  (default: 2 seconds).
 It will do so until the application is stopped, or the Pi is shut down.
 Viewing a live data graph in the React app will also count toward your read/write limits whenever new data points appear.

 <br/>